Overcrowding in strata properties, when more is not so merry

 As more people choose strata or body corporate living in cities, overcrowding in strata properties is a growing concern.
 Let’s explore why it’s an issue and what you can do to enhance the quality of strata living.

-The UNSW City’s Future Australian National Strata Data 2018 report revealed that approximately nine per cent of Australians live in strata property, with the highest percentage of 15 percent in New South Wales (NSW).
-The combination of more people living in strata property, and pressure in the affordable housing sector has led to increased overcrowding in strata properties.
+UNSW City’s Future Australian National Strata Data 2018 report revealed that approximately nine per cent of Australians live in a strata property, with the highest percentage of 15 per cent in New South Wales (NSW).
+The combination of more people living in a strata property and pressure in the affordable housing sector has led to increased overcrowding in strata properties.

-Learn more from PICA Group on how deal with overcrowding in strata:
+Learn more from PICA Group on how to deal with overcrowding in strata:

 Why is overcrowded strata living an issue?

 Overcrowded apartment units may have serious ramifications for strata schemes.
 The most obvious issues are fire safety, occupant health and overuse of common services not meant to accommodate greater numbers than those approved.

 If apartments are overcrowded, it may be difficult for an evacuation to take place in the event of a fire.
 Tenants in overcrowded apartments are also less likely to report leaky taps, blocked drains and overloaded electrical services as this might draw unwanted attention to the overcrowding.
 Occupiers of overcrowded apartments are also less likely to let in fire safety inspectors.